jclark/satpulse/doc/config.md

 ### `serial` table

-The `serial` table provides information about the serial connection between the GPS receiver and the computer.
+The `serial` table relates to the serial connection between the GPS receiver and the computer.
 It can have the following keys:

 * `speed` - an integer giving the speed of the connection in bits-per-second (baud)